palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

         rowComponent("secondary_row_component_of_any_type", ValueType.VAR_LONG);

-Also, in the event that the first row component may not be sufficient for even distribution (e.g. it has low cardinality and an uneven distribution, but subsequent components are more varied), AtlasDB also offers hashing a prefix of the row key, via ``hashFirstNRowComponents(int)``.
+Also, in the event that the first row component may not be sufficient for even distribution (e.g. it has low cardinality and/or an uneven distribution, but subsequent components are more varied), AtlasDB also offers hashing a prefix of the row key, via ``hashFirstNRowComponents(int)``.
 This is useful, for instance, in stream stores.